matthewcampos/CMEECourseWork/Project/README.txt

 **Proposal**
 * folder containing proposal for thesis project

-**Data**- this directory consists of the data used to run the 44 conditions in the code
+**Data**- this directory consists of the data used to run the 44 conditions in the code.
 * GNDIFF_50-65
 * GNDIFF_50-80
 * GNSAME_50-65